toge012345/TOGE-V2-AI/README.md

 ### ℹ️ **About TOGE-MD-V2**
-TOGE-MD-V2 is a Cool Multi-Device WhatsApp bot developed by [toge012345](https://github.com/toge012345).
+TOGE-MD-V2 is a Cool Multi-Device WhatsApp bot developed by [TOGE INUMAKI](https://github.com/toge012345).
 It offers a wide range of extraordinary features, making it an advanced and user-friendly bot for various purposes.

 <p align="center"><img src="https://profile-counter.glitch.me/{TOGE-MD-V2}/count.svg" alt="toge012345 :: Visitor's Count" /></p>